GuideNepalInvestingNEPSERight SharesPersonal Finance

 What actually happens if you do not subscribe

-3. Let it lapse — do nothing.
-After the window closes, SEBON regulations require the company to auction unsubscribed rights through a sealed-bid process, minimum bid Rs 100.
+3. Let it lapse.
+Do nothing.
+Once the window closes, SEBON regulations require the company to auction unsubscribed rights through a sealed-bid process, minimum bid Rs 100.
 The premium above Rs 100 is collected by the company and distributed pro-rata to the shareholders whose rights went unsold.

 • Auction clears at a healthy premium → you get most of your TERP loss back.